Adam-Kulju/Willow/README.md

 # guineafish
-A chess engine I am currently working on, written in C (WORK IN PROGRESS) (currently fixing bug with promotion)
+A chess engine I am currently working on, written in C (WORK IN PROGRESS) (tapered evals likely up next)

 CURRENT STATE OF GUINEAFISH: